-Today I’d like to share with you how to make a Tractor Cake Topper.
-This easy cake topper is perfect for farm/barn themed cakes and can be changed as needed to match your party decor!
+Today I’d like to share with you how to make a Farm Tractor Cake Topper.
+This easy cake topper is perfect for farm/barn-themed cakes and can be changed as needed to match your party decor!

 For my cake, I made a little red tractor that will sit on a blue and green cake.
-You can change up the colors as needed.
+You can change the colors as needed.
+Just choose your favorite color or whatever color you want it to be.

 Take a large, smooth red ball of fondant and cut it into the body of the tractor.
 It should be a rectangular solid slightly wider and longer than the base you created.
 Attach it to the base with a bit of water or sugar glue.